 Moonshine Location #1: The Great Smoky Mountains National Park’s Oconaluftee Visitor Center

 Here you can go inside and buy a packet for $5 that will give you all the guides and maps you need for the National Park.
-You will find a great heritage park which will give you insight to the lifestyle of some of the original Smoky Mountain moonshine producers.
+You will find a great heritage park which will give you insight into the lifestyle of some of the original Smoky Mountain moonshine producers.
 It is important to understand their way of life to fully appreciate the circumstance and demands that made that jar of corn so legendary today.

 Moonshine Location #2: The Mingus Mill